DiarmuidHenry/Project-03/README.md

 - [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Glossary/Python) was used for further information on different Python modules/properties.
 - [Stack Overflow](https://stackoverflow.com/) for general troubleshooting.

+### Modules imported in Python

+**`gspread`**

+Importing/reading data from Google Sheets into code.

+**`google.oauth2.service_account`**

+Used with `creds.json` to ensure the security and privacy of the location/address of the source data.
+Although in this instance, the data is not sensitive, it is  good practice.

+**`numpy`**

+Manipulating/rearranging objects, e.g. from lists to an array.
+Concatenating and reshaping objects to improve indexing simplicity.
+General basic mathematic functions.

+**`networkx`**

+Arguably the module doing the most 'work'.
+Used to create the graph/network of the game from the Google Sheet data.
+From this, all shortest paths and path lengths were calculated.

+**`timeit`**

+`timer` function, acts as a stopwatch starting when the user confirms their valid input is correct, stops when shortest route/s are printed.
+Not vital to function of program, was mainly put in for my own curiosity during constructions, but it tested positively with users so I left it in.

+**`ìtertools`**

+Used to cycle through `dots` in the `loading_animation`.
+Also used to find all permutations of Town Cards for a given route, thereby creating every possible allowed route for the users selection of cards.

+**`sys`**

+`sys.stdout.write()` was used in `laoding_animation` so that the line where `Loading . . .` appeared was rewritten, rather than the standard `print()` which would have printed on a new line.

+**`time`**

+To create a pause during  `loading_animation`.

+`threading`

+Allows the `loading_animation` to run simultaneously with the rest of the code.

+**`colorama`**

+Adding colour to text, prompts, error messages.

+**`os`**

+Allows the code to read the environment vairable `MAX_NUMBER_OF_TOWNS` for the particular environment that the program is being deployed on.

 ## Deployment

 ### How to Clone Repository